scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_segment_fluo.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 39-42
+GENERATED FROM PYTHON SOURCE LINES 37-40

-We crop a smaller image to segment.
+We crop the image to a smaller segment.
 This is only to speed things up, :func:`squidpy.im.segment_img` can also process very large images (see :ref:`sphx_glr_auto_examples_image_compute_process_hires.py`.)

 ..
-GENERATED FROM PYTHON SOURCE LINES 42-44
+GENERATED FROM PYTHON SOURCE LINES 40-42

 .. code-block:: default